Veteran's Memoirs - index

 712th TROB Compilation of memoirs written by members of the 712th Transportation Railway Operating Battalion during World War II and the Korean War (Army)

 Reinhart, Harold Forward Observer, Co.
-H, 35th Rgt., 25th Div., (Army), heavy weapons; Korea 1951-52 (COMING SOON).
+H, 35th Rgt., 25th Div., (Army), heavy weapons; Korea 1951-52

 Smith, Arthur Machine gunner, Able Co., 224th Inf.
 Regt, 40th ID, Korea 1952-53 (Army)